syllogismos/balaji/README.md

 and the top 100 users with the most no of followers

 `python main.py --dm --cc us --days 30 --limit 100`

+To DM all the users based on a search string use the --token flag

+`python main.py --dm --cc us --token bitcoin --limit 100`